javalin/website/pages/docs.md

     disableDynamicGzip() // don't gzip any dynamic responses (static files are still gzipped) maxBodySizeForRequestCache(long) // set max body size for request cache port(port) // set the port
-    requestLogger( ... ) // configure Javalin to use the supplied RequestLogger server( ... ) // see section below
+    requestLogger( ... ) // see section below
+    server( ... ) // see section below
     sessionHandler( ... ) // see section below
 }.start() // start the server (has to be called last)